facebook/react-native-website/docs/typescript.md

 :::

-You can use [Expo][expo], which maintains TypeScript templates, or will prompt you to automatically install and configure TypeScript when a `.ts` or `.tsx` is added to your project:
+You can use [Expo][expo], which maintains TypeScript templates, or will prompt you to automatically install and configure TypeScript when a `.ts` or `.tsx` file is added to your project:

 <Tabs groupId="package-manager" defaultValue={constants.defaultPackageManager} values={constants.packageManagers}>
 <TabItem value="npm">